Innisfail, Queensland: Education

-Innisfail State School is a government primary (Prep-6) school for boys and girls at 7 Emily Street (17.5183°S 146.0280°E).
+Innisfail State School is a government primary (Preparatory to Year 6) school for boys and girls at 7 Emily Street (17.5183°S 146.0280°E).
 In 2018, the school had an enrolment of 165 students with 22 teachers (19 full-time equivalent) and 20 non-teaching staff (13 full-time equivalent).
 It includes a special education program known as Canecutters Cluster.

-Good Counsel Primary School is a Catholic primary (Prep-6) school for boys and girls at 96 Rankin Street (17.5212°S 146.0288°E).
+Good Counsel Primary School is a Catholic primary (Preparatory to Year 6) school for boys and girls at 96 Rankin Street (17.5212°S 146.0288°E).
 In 2018, the school had an enrolment of 279 students with 27 teachers (21 full-time equivalent) and 20 non-teaching staff (13 full-time equivalent).

-Good Counsel College is a Catholic secondary (7-12) school for boys and girls at 66 Owen Street (17.5207°S 146.0285°E).
+Good Counsel College is a Catholic secondary (7 to 12) school for boys and girls at 66 Owen Street (17.5207°S 146.0285°E).
 In 2018, the school had an enrolment of 371 students with 41 teachers (39 full-time equivalent) and 31 non-teaching staff (24 full-time equivalent).

 There is no government secondary school within the locality of Innisfail, as the town's government secondary school, Innisfail State College, is located in Innisfail Estate immediately across the river east of the main town centre.

 Amenities

 The Cassowary Coast Regional Council operates a public library at 49 Rankin Street.
 The current library opened in 2015.

 The Innisfail branch of the Queensland Country Women's Association meets at the CWA Hall at 1 McGowan Drive.

-Chinese Australians built the Innisfail Temple/Lit Sing Gung (列聖宮) in Owen Street, which is now open to other races and religions.
+Chinese Australians built the Innisfail Temple/ Lit Sing Gung (列聖宮) in Owen Street, which is now open to other races and religions.

 The Sikh community has built the Sikh Temple / Guru Nanak Sikh Education Centre in East Innisfail.

 Mother of Good Counsel Catholic Church is at 90 Rankin Street.
 It is within the Innisfail Parish of the Roman Catholic Diocese of Cairns.